Roy Chiao: 1950s to 1960s

 Chiao's screen debut was in the 1956 film Xian mu dan which came about as a result of his meeting actress Bai Guang.
 She had cast him in the film.
 On her recommendation he went to MP&GI in 1957 and that year he was signed to them.

 Recognized as a handsome leading man, in the 1959 film, Ferry to Hong Kong, Chiao played the part of the Americanized Johnny Sing-Up, a black leather jacket, blue jean wearing Elvis styled gangster from America.
 Sing-Up was the partner of a pirate called Yen (played by Milton Reid) who board a ferry that has been battered in a storm and drifting near the China Coast.

 1970s to 1999

 In a type of send-up of his award-winning role in Summer Snow, Chiao played the part of the Alzheimer disease stricken grandfather of Tung Tzun in the 1996 film Blind Romance.

 He had suffered from three heart attacks and died of heart disease.

 Personal life

 Chiao married Liu Yen-Ping when he was in his twenties.
 She was a disc-jockey.
 Both he and his wife were Christians.
-Chiao had been a devout Christian since his early twenties.
 In 1964 he and his wife immigrated to Seattle.
 In his later years he became involved in missionary work.

 He was the founder of "Artists' Home," a Christian Fellowship for actors in Hong Kong.
 Singer-songwriter Zac Kao is one of the people who have been positively affected by Chiao.